angular-slider/ngx-slider/README.md

 In addition to mouse/touch events, the slider can also be controlled through keyboard.
 The available shortcuts are:
  - right/up arrow - increase by single step,
- - left/down arrow - decreate by single step,
+ - left/down arrow - decrease by single step,
  - page up - increase by 10% of slider range,
  - page down - decrease by 10% of slider range,
  - home - move to minimum value,